-We have put together a list of Frequently Asked Draft Beer Questions written by Micro Matic's education experts to address common issues.
+We have put together a list of Frequently Asked Questions written by Micro Matic’s Packaging Division experts to address common issues.

 Who qualifies to be a customer of Micro Matic Packaging Division?